farcasterxyz/docs/docs/reference/warpcast/api.md

 Parameters:

-- `fid`: the fid of the user
+- `fid` - the fid of the user

-Returns: an array of channel objects, as documented in the "Get All Channels" endpoint above.
+Returns: an array of objects:

 ```json
 {